dedsec1121fk/DedSec/README.md

 > **3. No Warranty:** The Software is provided "AS IS," without any warranty of any kind, express or implied.
 This includes, but is not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
 The developers and contributors make no guarantee that the Software will be error-free, secure, or uninterrupted.
 >
 > **4. Limitation of Liability:** In no event shall the developers, contributors, or distributors of the Software be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the Software or the use or other dealings in the Software.
 This includes any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).

 ---

-## 🔒 Privacy Policy

-**Last Updated: September 27, 2025**

-This Privacy Policy explains how we handle information in connection with the DedSec Project website ("Service").

-### 1. Information Collection and Use
-We are committed to protecting your privacy.
-Our Service is designed to be used without the need for you to submit personal data.
-Personally identifiable information is **not transmitted** by the project itself.

-* **Third-Party Services:** We may use third-party services that collect information.
-These include:
-    * **Google AdSense:** Used to serve advertisements.
-Google and its partners may use cookies (such as the DoubleClick cookie) to serve ads based on your visits to this and other sites.
-You can opt out of personalized advertising by visiting [Google's Ads Settings](https://www.google.com/settings/ads).
-    * **External Links:** The Service contains links to other sites (e.g., GitHub, Gumroad, social media).
-We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-### 2. Cookies
-Our Service may use cookies as part of third-party integrations like Google AdSense.
-You have the option to accept or refuse these cookies through your browser settings.

-### 3. Data Security
-No method of transmission over the internet or electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

-### 4. Children's Privacy
-This Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13.

-### 5. Changes to This Privacy Policy
-We may update our Privacy Policy from time to time and will notify you of any changes by posting the new policy on this page.
-Changes are effective immediately after they are posted.

-### 6. Contact Us
-If you have any questions, you can contact us through the methods provided on our "Community & Contact" section.

----